 Humbucking Pickups Or Humbucker

 Humbucker, as the name suggests, is a pickup designed and utilized to ‘buck’ the hum.
-These type of pickups were first conceptualized by Seth Lover, who worked as an engineer at Gibson, in 1955.
+These types of pickups were first conceptualized by Seth Lover, who worked as an engineer at Gibson, in 1955.

 Such a connection between the coils, flips